ManageIQ/manageiq_docs/pvc_to_pvs_image_import/_topics/preparing_powervc_node.md

 ![Workflow Form Screenshot](../images/workflow.png)

-10. You can see current progress in `ManageIQ -> Settings -> Tasks -> All Tasks -> Running`.
+10. You can see current progress in `ManageIQ -> Settings -> Tasks -> All Tasks`.

-11. Initiate the refreshing of the Power Virtual Servers provider, wait for the newly imported image to appear.
+11. Initiate the refreshing of the Power Virtual Servers provider upon workflow completion,

+     wait for the newly imported image to appear.

 ### Provision an instance